 Breathtaking views will be your reward!

-Then an unexpected view suddenly unfolds before you, as you emerge from the rubble onto a welcoming and comfortable grassy plateau.
+Then an unexpected view suddenly unfolds before you, as you emerge from the rubble onto a small but welcoming grassy plateau.
 It will – literally – take your breath away.
+The views are mind-blowing 360 degrees around, and nearly impossible not to capture in panorama.

 Grassy plateau and view from the first ridge towards Herjólfsdalur, Vestmannaeyja town and Eldfell in the distance.